What is EMF Testing?

-Assess a property for the health and safety of its occupants
+Assess a property to develop solutions for the health and safety of its occupants

 Assess a property for the purpose of designing shielding or other mitigation solutions

 Assess a building or new construction for the potential of geopathic structural damage

 Help educate the client and answer all EMF related questions in layman’s terminology

 ©2019.
 All rights reserved.